 Throughout the year there are a number of events for students, staff and parents.
-These include the Art Show, Beach-a-thon, Marymount Day, Marymount Fair, Thank You Liturgy, Year 6 Commissioning and Graduation Ceremonies, Class Open Days and a variety of sporting events.
+These include the Art Show, Colour Run, Marymount Day, Marymount Fete, Thank You Liturgy, Year 6 Commissioning and Graduation Ceremonies, Class Open Days and a variety of sporting events.
 All are advertised in the school newsletter.

 The school curriculum provides opportunities for students to experience life in community situations outside the family.
 Appropriately planned and supervised camps and excursions assist greatly in the students' understanding of the community in which they live.
 An educational excursion is any student activity conducted outside the school site that is organised by the school and approved by the school Principal.

 The Marymount Primary School and Marymount College come together biannually in a shared commitment to hold the Marymount Fete.
 This is regarded as essential to the furthering of school relations and provides much needed income for both parties.
 Expenses and profits are divided evenly.
 A decision about the date will be made no later than the March P&F meeting each year.

 The Parent/s or Guardian/s responsible for payment of accounts is to sign the application form guaranteeing to pay accounts as they fall due.
 All applicants for enrolment receive a copy of the School Fees Policy and families currently enrolled will also receive a copy of this Policy.